Radu the Handsome: Struggles for the rule of Wallachia

 After Mehmed II suffered losses from The Night Attack, Radu and his loyalists campaigned on the Danubian plains for support to replace his brother.
 It was not difficult to convince them; he only had to promise the boyars that he would restore their privileges and assure the defectors from Vlad III's camp that they would not be punished.
 But above and beyond this, he preached of a lasting peace, a gentle reign, and no revenge for any past wrongdoings.
 Radu sent envoys to the Saxon cities hardest hit by Vlad III, tempting them with old-fashioned advantageous trade regulations and vouching for the sanctity of their families.
 His good nature attracted instant allies, including inhabitants of Bucharest and Târgoviște, who had enough of the cruelty of his brother.

 Radu chased Vlad III to his castle north of Curtea de Argeș and, finally, out of Romania itself, which was incorporated under Ottoman control.
 Taking advantage of their fortune the Ottomans strengthened their commercial presence in the Danube against any Hungarian influence and intervention in the region.

 Meanwhile, his brother Vlad III, due to his harsh policies towards the boyars (whose power struggles he blamed for the state of the realm), was betrayed by them.
 Vlad III travelled to Hungary to ask for help from his former ally, Matthias Corvinus.
 But instead of receiving help he found himself arrested and thrown into the dungeon over false charges of treason.

 After the victorious campaign north of the Danube, the Ottomans placed the young Radu (then 26 years of age) as the Bey of Wallachia.
 Soon after, the Janissary under his command began attacks and raids on Vlad III's mountain stronghold on the Argeș River, Poenari Castle.
-During his reign the Ottoman Sipahi's gained a strong foothold in the south of the country.
+During his reign the Ottoman Sipahis gained a strong foothold in the south of the country.

 In 7 March 1471, Radu fought the Battle of Soci against Stephen III, his future son-in-law, for possession of Chilia (now Kiliya in Ukraine).
 Slavo-Romanian chronicles relate that Stephen III had a "war with Radu voivode for Soci".
 Stephen III's relationships with Radu were hostile.
 He invaded Wallachia on several occasions during Radu's reign, dethroning him four times in response to Radu's vassalage.

 In 1473, following an agreement with the Ottomans, Basarab Laiotă cel Bătrân (Basarab Laiotă the Old) took over the throne.
 Between 1473 and 1475, Radu briefly returned twice to the throne.